tarunnsingh/personal-space/README.md

 4. Get inside the root directory.
 5. Type `heroku create 'app_name'` to create a new Heroku app.
 Once done check the Heroku Console.
 Your app should be listed there.
 6. In the console click on the 'app*name', then click on Settings.
 Here Click \_Reveal Config Vars*.
-7. Add the following two secrets exactly as given below.
+7. Add the following two secrets exactly as given below.:exclamation:

 ```shell
 key: MONGODB_URI, value: 'Your DB connection string from MongoDB'